Solln

 The area around Fellererplatz is particularly important for everyday life.
 This is where some of the local amenities are concentrated - good shopping facilities as well as cafés and restaurants.
 This is complemented by the weekly Solln market on Fellererplatz, which officially takes place on Fridays from 8 am to 12 noon.
 This small-scale, quality-oriented supply fits in very well with the character of the district.

-Solln does not offer a broad trendy axis, but instead a rather local, low-key gastronomic profile.
-The Mr. Lodge website mentions several cafés and restaurants; this fits in with the structure of the district, where quality and proximity are more important than nightlife or event density.
+Solln does not offer a broad trendy axis, but instead a rather local, low-key gastronomic profile - several cafés and restaurants; this suits the structure of the district, where quality and proximity are more important than nightlife or event density.
 For many residents, it is precisely this quieter form of going out that is part of the quality of living.

 Solln benefits from several strong open space connections.
 The official district description explicitly mentions the proximity to Forstenried Park and the Isar valley as a favorable factor of the location - the banks of the Isar are just a few minutes' walk away.
 For walks, running, cycling or simply a quieter environment in everyday life, this is a clear advantage of the location.